A new 16-bed facility is now open and providing a place for students and others to stay at the College’s Claytor Nature Study Center.

 “The Chandler family (Charles and Sandra, grandson Houston, and Ray) has always valued wildlife and the outdoors,” Charles’ son, Ray, said.
 “Growing up around the forests and streams of central Virginia was instrumental in leading me to a career in wildlife biology, and Houston is now pursuing a similar career as a graduate student in Virginia.

 “Charles and Sandra, on behalf of the entire family, are thrilled to be able to support the Eco-Lodge.
-We hope that it will expand the possibilities for students at Lynchburg College to study biology and environmental science outside of the traditional classroom.
-Lynchburg College’s field station is a tremendous resource for students and faculty.
+We hope that it will expand the possibilities for students at University of Lynchburg to study biology and environmental science outside of the traditional classroom.
+University of Lynchburg’s field station is a tremendous resource for students and faculty.
 We hope the Eco-Lodge will maximize learning opportunities at this site.
 Ultimately, we hope the Eco-Lodge will help create citizens who appreciate the value of a healthy natural environment.”

 Check out coverage in The News & Advance.